 Too many young people don’t believe in themselves and aren’t achieving their potential.
 On an individual level this is caused by the fact that many young people lack opportunities to be inspired; to develop their autonomy; to build supportive relationships; and to build life skills.
 Consequently, these young people often develop fixed mindsets and poor emotional wellbeing and many disengage from their communities and wider society.

-The Key want to create a world where young people believe in their own ideas and can take responsibility for living them.
+The Key exists to inspire belief in young people.
+We want to create a world where all young people are inspired to believe in themselves and achieve their potential.

 Work in Action

 The Key provides young people with the tools and opportunities to put their ideas in to practice by facilitating young people’s participation in their tried and tested youth-led skills development Framework.